jacob-thompson/pong-arcade/README.md

 pip install pong-arcade
 ```

-Due to [PEP 668](https://peps.python.org/pep-0668/) compliance, `pip`, on some systems, may throw an `externally-managed-environment` error upon running `pip install`.
-In this case, the following is recommended:
+Due to [PEP 668](https://peps.python.org/pep-0668/) compliance, `pip`, on some systems, may throw the `externally-managed-environment` error upon running `install`.
+In which case, the following is recommended:
 ```sh
 pipx install pong-arcade
 ```